• Skip to primary navigation

 Duck Risotto

-Published: Jan 20, 2022 · Modified: Feb 19, 2024 by Carolyn Hetke · This post may contain affiliate links,
+Published: Jan 20, 2022 · Modified: Dec 15, 2025 by Carolyn Hetke · This post may contain affiliate links,

 Jump to Recipe Print Recipe

-Duck Risotto is rich enough to be star as a main course or it can make a flavourful side.
+Duck Risotto is rich enough to be the star as a main course or it can make a flavourful side.

 A scoop of creamy risotto studded with wid mushrooms and duck meat and garnished with fresh grated paremsan cheese and herbs.

-Duck confit or shredded duck meat when added with fresh herbs make this a rich meal on its own.
-For easy entertaining you can buy duck breasts and or duck confit at specialty markets.
+Duck: For easy entertaining, you can buy duck breasts and or duck confit at specialty markets.
 Farm Boy in Ontario regularly stocks duck in many forms- whole, breasts, legs, confit.
 T&T is also a good choice.
-I have bought duck breasts there for sure.
+You could substitute dark chicken or turkey meat if duck in not possible.

-To be honest- this is a great recipe to use up the duck meat bits after you have cooked a duck.
-Duck broth is not that different from a good chicken broth so I would say you don't have to go out of your way to find duck broth specifically.
+Duck broth: Duck broth is not that different from a good chicken broth so I would say you don't have to go out of your way to find duck broth specifically.

 Ingredients for duck risotto including broth, rice, dried mushrooms, onion, oil, cheese and white wine.